 Welcome WILPF Sudan Group!

 Sudan, officially known as the Republic of the Sudan, is a country situated in Northeast Africa with 12 million inhabitants.
-For several decades, Sudan has been in deep political crisis, which led to some of the most violent contemporary conflicts.
+For several decades, Sudan has been in a deep political crisis, which led to some of the most violent contemporary conflicts.
 Torn by civil-war, the country was divided in 2011 after the region that would become South Sudan voted for its independence.

 A survey that was carried out in 2013 classified Sudan as one of the worst countries for women’s rights.
-Besides armed conflict, which have been the source of consistent women’s rights abuse, the country’s strict application of religious law limit women’s freedom in the country.
-From being arrested for wearing trousers or knee length dress to genital mutilation, women are constantly discriminated against and suffer from violent treatments.
+Besides armed conflict, which has been the source of consistent women’s rights abuse, the country’s strict application of religious law limit women’s freedom in the country.
+From being arrested for wearing trousers or knee-length dress to genital mutilation, women are constantly discriminated against and suffer from violent treatments.
 In addition, women’s rights violations do not only stay unpunished most of the time, but are also perpetrated by police and security forces.

 Sudan has neither ratified nor acceded to the Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) and during the 2017 October Security Council Open Debate, Sudan did not make any specific commitments towards the implementation of UNSCR 1325 and the Women Peace and Security Agenda.

 In such a context, the work of WILPF Sudan Group is crucial.
 WILPF Sudan Group joined WILPF in order to be part of a global community which works for strengthening women’s participation within peace processes and challenging gendered power relations for promoting peace, justice and social transformation.